l5shi/Halide_Tutorial/README.md

 # Halide_Turorial
-This repository will introduce the basic of Halide
+This repository will introduce the basic of Halide -> (Algorithm + Scheduling)

 ## Basic Functions